Impacting the U.S. Church

 OSVi is partly funding their St. Paul Project which involves intentional formation of 80 student leaders to evangelize the broader campus and to develop six videos for social media hoping to draw other students into the life of the St. Lawrence Center.
 Two videos would be used in the formation sessions and the other four targeted at students who are unfamiliar with the Center and its activities.

 The Catholic Family Life Symposium is an invitation-only gathering of over 30 distinguished theologians, social scientists, and pastoral ministry professionals noted for their work and writings on family life.
-We will gather at the McGrath Institute for Church Life at the University of Notre Dame from Thursday, July 18 to Sunday, July 21, 2019 to explore the unique role Catholic families play in building the Kingdom of God.
-Please take the survey before the symposium, all voices needed. https://www.surveymonkey.com/r
+It was held for 3 days in the summer of 2019 at the University of Notre Dame.
+OSVi was the major sponsor and a book from it will be forthcoming.

 Building on its flagship University Program, which brings the richness of the Catholic intellectual tradition to the University of Chicago, Lumen Christi will host three two-part events with the support of the OSVI.
 These events will aim at overcoming the perception that Catholicism is intellectually, morally, and spiritually untenable in the modern world.